 So, how the minimalism journey began.
 The seed was sown when I did my 101s in 1001 days with Embrace Minimalism as an item which I never really attempted.
-The real trigger was another item – Travel for more than 2 weeks with a cabin size suitcase.
+The real turning point was another item – Travel for more than 2 weeks with a cabin size suitcase.
 So off I went for a month-long trip abroad and survived with just 2 laundromat trips.
 The best part was the ease with which I could handle my luggage and less space meant less shopping, a big money saver.
 And I found a new life purpose – Mission Minimalism.

 I started with a simple rule, if I didn’t use any item for a year (all seasons) it meant it’s time for it to find a new home.